BOFACAM/FINALBASELINE/README.md

 # Multi-API LLM Integration (STEP 3)

-This project integrates multiple LLM API inclueing OpenAI, Anthropic's Claude, Google's Gemini, and Cohere.
+This project integrates multiple LLM API including OpenAI, Anthropic's Claude, Google's Gemini, and Cohere.
 It reads input data from a JSONL file, processes it, and stores the responses from each API into a json for that respective JSONL file.

 ## Setup Instructions

-### Step 1:
+### Step 1: SETTING UP API KEYS FOR LLMS(WINDOWS)

+1.OpenAI

+https://platform.openai.com/docs/quickstart - directs you to get apikey https://platform.openai.com/api-keys -get api key make sure to document your api key so you can set it properly

+2.Claude 3.5

+https://console.anthropic.com/ -  sign up and get api key again document/save your key somewhere

+3.Gemini

+https://aistudio.google.com/app/prompts/new_chat - sign up and get api key save key

+4. Cohere
+ https://dashboard.cohere.com/api-keys - same thing as above

+Once done we need to set the envrionement variables for your API keys.
+Since we are setting a value with the environment variable, we need to use the "setx" command which sets envrionment variables permanently for the user.

+For each API key, we need this template:

+  setx ANTHROPIC_KEY "apikey"
+  setx GOOGLE_API_KEY "apikey"
+  setx OPENAI_API_KEY "apikey"
+  setx CO_API_KEY "apikey"

+### Step 2: Setting up virtual environment and necessary installations

+Run python -m venv venv in your vscode terminal or where you cloned this project in your main terminal venv/Scripts/activate pip install google-generativeai langchain-google-genai streamlit pillow pip install --upgrade openai pip install anthropic pip install cohere

+### STEP 3: Running code

+python APISKELTON.py

+ouputwise you should be your .jsonL per LLM appending reponses.
+This may take awhile.
+The order would be openai, claude3.5, Gemini, and then Cohere.

+MUST CHANGE I HAVENT TESTED THIS.
+THIS IS JUST A BASE FOR US TO WORK OFF.
+THX :)